mlpiper/mlpiper-tutorial/README.md

   > ./run05.sh

 * Chapter-6 (run06.sh)
-  Pipeline component "db_to_dataframe" is used to load contents from the database(MySql) to the Pandas dataframe, the dataframe is then saved to a file.
+  Pipeline component "db\_to\_dataframe" is used to load contents from the database(MySql) to the Pandas dataframe, the dataframe is then saved to a file.

-  Required: RUN Chapter-4 OR Chapter-5 before running Chapter-6 pipeline
+  Required: RUN Chapter-4 OR Chapter-5 before running the Chapter-6 pipeline

   > ./run06.sh